nadiamariduena/python-intro-2024-privat/z_decorators.md

 #### `@timer`:

 - - Custom decorator for measuring the execution time of a function.
 Not built-in but commonly used in practice.

+#### `@retry`:

+- - Custom decorator that allows you to automatically retry a function if it fails.
+Useful for handling transient errors in network operations or API calls.